aketchgithub/aketchgithub/README.md

 - 🌱 I’m currently learning Ruby rails, and Python.

-- 👯 I’m looking to collaborate on ...Building AI/ working on impactful tech advancements that has potential to change society.
+- 👯 I’m looking to collaborate on ...developing AI/ working on impactful tech advancements that has potential to change society.

-- ❓ Ask me about anything related to Ruby and related technologies.
+- ❓ Ask me about anything related to Ruby and related technologies, API's, Software Engineering.

 - 😄 Pronouns: ...
 He/Him

-- 🤔 I’m looking for help with ...UI/UX Design.
+- 🤔 I’m looking for help with ...DevOps.

 - ⚡ Fun fact: I use tabs over spaces